jonathanbenson/BASIC-parser/README.md

 # BASIC Parser

 ### Summary
 A recursive-descent parser for a simplified version of the early BASIC programming language.
+The parser will output "Accept" for a valid source program, or "Syntax error on line #" if there is a syntax error.
+There is a special case where the syntax error is because of a missing line number; in this case, the program will output just "Syntax error".

 ### Grammar
 ```